The Amateur Championship - Video Highlights

 17-22 June 2019

-Situated north of Dublin and founded in 1894, Portmarnock has hosted many major professional and amateur events.
+Situated north of Dublin and founded in 1894, Portmarnock has hosted many major professional and amateur events including multiple Irish Open Championships, the Walker Cup and the Irish Amateur Close Championship.
+The club will celebrate its 125th anniversary in 2019.

 Overlooked by the North County Dublin village of Malahide, The Island Golf Club is located in some of the most stunning dunes on the east coast of Ireland.
 It is also one of the oldest golf courses in Ireland and has previously hosted Regional Qualifying for The Open Championship.